hindercanrun/Nazi-Zombie-Farm-1.0/ISSUES.md

 # ISSUES

-- Zombies spawn in the barn even when the doors shut
+- [x] Zombies spawn in the barn even when the doors shut
-- Zombies can bug out upstairs
+- [  ] Zombies can bug out upstairs
+- [  ] Character voice lines can bug out